 Qualifications: MSC Person-Centred Psychotherapy & Counselling; Post Graduate Certificate in Person-Centred Supervision; Post Graduate Diploma Advanced Practice in Cognitive Behavioural Therapy; Training in CBT Supervision; Certificate of Competence in Teaching MBCT (Mindfulness Based Cognitive Therapy).

 Accreditation and registered: Registered with United Kingdom Council for Psychotherapy (UKCP); Accredited with British Association for Behavioural and Cognitive Psychotherapies (BABCP); Accredited with British Association for Counselling and Psychotherapy (BACP)

-Availability: Monday and Friday – Remote therapy only
+Availability: Monday and Friday – On-line therapy only

 Margaret has 20 years experience working as a person-centred counsellor/psychotherapist.
 She has set up a counselling service and provided counselling for children in three primary schools, been employed as a counsellor and CBT therapist for adults in the NHS for over 18 years, and worked in private practice as a psychotherapist for individuals, couples and as supervisor for therapists and counsellors.

 Following her initial counsellor training, Margaret had the opportunity to deepen her learning and understanding of this when studying for her MSc in Person-Centred Psychotherapy and devoted her dissertation to ‘The Quality of Presence within the Therapeutic Relationship’.
 In her view this ability to be present rests on her commitment to being empathic, accepting and genuine.

 Margaret is an accredited Cognitive Behavioural Therapist and offers CBT for patients suffering from anxiety and depression.
 She has a particular interest in working with people who have experienced trauma.
 When working in this modality she brings the core values of her person-centred psychotherapy to the work.